janishutz/SimpleMediaUpscalerLite/README.md

 # FSRImageVideoUpscalerFrontend
-A GTK frontend to upscale images / videos using AMD's FidelityFX Super Resolution.
+A PyQT5 frontend to upscale images / videos using AMD's FidelityFX Super Resolution.

 # Functionality
-This App is a GTK frontend to AMD's FidelityFX Super Resolution codebase, which allows you to upscale basically anything that is some kind of an image.
+This App is a PyQT5 frontend to AMD's FidelityFX Super Resolution codebase, which allows you to upscale basically anything that is some kind of an image.
 - Choose an input & output file from a GUI filemanager.
 - Choose from different quality presets or set your own multiplier
 - You may upscale Images (currently .png, .jpg and .jpeg) or Videos (currently .mp4 and .mkv)
-- Output file will be written to a specified folder.
+- Output file will be written to the specified.

 # Contributing
 If you have any suggestions or features you'd like to have implemented, you may either implement the feature yourself and open a pull request, or open an issue on this GitHub page.
 Both things are appreciated!